Welcome!

 2012 Limited edition of ‘Fracas’, in collaboration with French actress, Isabelle Huppert, who was approached by the company after she publicly stated she liked the perfume.
 The Pierre Dinand bottle was created to coincide with the 160th anniversary of the Parisian high end Le Bon Marché store.
 The 100ml Eau de Parfum bottles are etched with the actress' initials "IH" on the back.
 The bottles are individually numbered and limited to only 80 copies.

-The Robert Piguet brand is pleased to present the Limited Edition Fracas de Robert Piguet Parfum with Swarovski Elements Crystals.
+This Limited Edition Fracas de Robert Piguet Parfum with Swarovski Elements Crystals.
 Opulence and splendor spotlight this special edition.
 The flacons are elegantly embellished with delicate Swarovski crystals along each facet of the bottle as well as topped with a crystallized stopper.
 The large 1 litre bottle retailed for $13,500 in 2013.

-The Robert Piguet brand is pleased to present the Limited Edition Fracas de Robert Piguet Parfum with Swarovski Elements Crystals.
+This Limited Edition Fracas de Robert Piguet Parfum with Swarovski Elements Crystals.
 Opulence and splendor spotlight this special edition.
 The flacons are elegantly embellished with delicate Swarovski crystals along each facet of the bottle as well as topped with a crystallised stopper.
 The parfum flacon is elegantly presented in a sleek black piano box to complete the lavish presentation.
 The 60ml eau de parfum retailed for $1100.00 in 2013.

 No comments: